-This command displays the current time mode settings for the time code output or optional Serial Time output.
-Selections are UTC, GPS, Local-Auto and Local-Manual.
-The displayed local time offset from UTC is valid in either of the two local modes, but the Daylight Savings Time (DST) start/stop parameters are only valid in the local-manual mode.
-A positive local time offset implies a longitude east of the Greenwich meridian and that local time is ahead of UTC.
+This command displays the current time mode settings for any optional timecode or Serial Time Output.
+The time mode setting can be UTC, GPS or Local.
+The Local Time Offset from UTC and the DST Start/Stop parameters are only valid when the Time Mode is LOCAL.
+A positive Local Time Offset implies a longitude east of the Greenwich time zone and that local time is ahead of UTC.